varrockbank/yew/README.md

 - In general, labels `x.0.*` are reserved for version `x` to make self-referential specifications

 All other labels `x.*` are reserved and indexed at the discretion of spec version `x`.
+Versions should not "re-index", reusing old label indexes when removing obsolete indexes.
+This should be finalized between alpha and production versions.

 if "x" contains the substring "alpha", x is an alpha version.
 Alpha versions are draft proposals and subject to being overwritten / mutated at any time and cannot be relied upon.